-Subject Code ECO256 Subject Title Introd Metho Research 1 LTP 510 Credit 6 Subject Category GE IV Year 2 nd Semester IV
+Subject Code ECO256 Subject Title Introduction to Research Methods LTP 5 1 0 Credit 6 Subject Category GE IV Year 2 nd Semester IV

-- To make the students to have an exposure to analysis the various types of data and understand how primary data can be collected at household's level. - To enable the students to have a strong idea on various techniques to analyse the primary and secondary data. - To increase the understanding of students to undertake the research on various aspect of economic and social issues.
+- To make the students to have an exposure to analysis the various types of data and understand how primary data can be collected at household's level. - To enable the students to have a strong idea on various techniques to analyse the primary and secondarydata. - To increase the understanding of students to undertake the research on various aspect of economic and socialissues.

-UNIT 1: Introduction to Research
+UNIT 1: IntroductiontoResearch

-Meaning of research, Objectives, Motivation, Types and significance of research; Methods vs methodology, Research Process, Criteria of Good Research, Research Problems- Selecting Research problems, Meaning and Nature of Research Design.
+Meaning of research, Objectives, Motivation, Types and significance of research; Methods vs methodology, Research Process, Criteria of Good Research, Research Problems- Selecting Research problems, Meaning and Nature of Research Design, conceptualization and evaluation of research

-UNIT 2: Sampling Techniques
+UNIT 2: SamplingTechniques

-Sampling-probability and non-probability sampling; Measurement- construct validity and reliability; Survey research- types of surveys and interviews; Scaling-Thurston, Likert and Guttman scaling
+Sampling-probability and non-probability sampling; Measurement- construct validity and reliability; Survey research- types of surveys and interviews; Scaling- Thurston, Likert and Guttman scaling

-UNIT 3: Qualitative and Quantitative Techniques
+UNIT 3: Qualitative and Quantitative Measures

-Collection of Data and Techniques; Qualitative Measures- data, approaches and validity, Design-Experimental and quasi-experimental Quantitative Measures: Correlation and regression analysis.
+Collection of Data and Techniques; Qualitative Measures- data, approaches and validity, Design-Experimental and quasi-experimental Quantitative Measures: Correlation and regression analysis (two variables and severalvariables)